tkhyn/django-jsdir/README.rst

 This will load ``jquery.js`` and all the ``jquery-ui`` files except the effect files.

+The patterns:

+    - are Unix-like.
+See fnmatch_.
+    - should either be provided as a semicolon-separated string (spaces at the beginning and at the end of each pattern are stripped) or, for ``jinja2`` templates, as a list or tuple
+    - 'file.js' will matche both 'file.js' `and` 'file.min.js'

 .. note::

     The ``include`` keyword as priority over the ``exclude`` one.
 When the